SrimanCode/Prework_Android_Studio/README.md

 Submitted by: **Sriman Ujhanthachhen**

-**About Me** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.
+**About Me** is an Android app that shows an image and introductory message, and allows pressing a button to display a Toast.

 Time spent: **1** hours spent in total